SDCalvo/godot-llm-agent-framework/design.md

 ---

 _This plugin provides a solid foundation for LLM integration in Godot games, with room for expansion into sophisticated multi-agent scenarios and game-specific AI features._

+check what models are we using from eleven labs how theya re charged and if we are allowing it from config